 Visiting Drake Bay

 Drake Bay is located on the Southern Pacific of the Osa Peninsula, in the province of Puntarenas.
-Drake Bay was named after Sir Francis Drake, who discovered it in 1579.
+Bahia Drake was named after Sir Francis Drake, who discovered it in 1579.
 While it is a popular destination, it is a difficult place to get to in Costa Rica.
 You either have to take a boat ride on the Sierpe River or take a short domestic flight from San Jose.

 Corcovado is one of the best national parks in Costa Rica for seeing wildlife.
 There several adventurous hiking trails to choose from and you’re guaranteed to up close and personal with monkeys, tapirs, iguanas, hundreds of bird species and peccaries.
 You MUST have a guide to hike in Corcovado National Park.